 - Age: Where this is referred to, it refers to a person belonging to a particular age (for example 32 year olds) or range of ages (for example 18 – 30 year olds).

 - Marriage and civil partnership: In England and Wales marriage is not restricted to a union between a man and a woman and includes a marriage between a same-sex couple.
-Same-sex couples can also have their relationships legally recognised as ‘civil partnerships’.
+Same-sex and mixed-sex couples can also have their relationships legally recognised as ‘civil partnerships’.
 Civil partners must not be treated less favourably than married couples (except where permitted by the Act).
 The Act protects employees who are married or in a civil partnership against discrimination.

 - Pregnancy and maternity: Pregnancy is the condition of being pregnant or expecting a baby.
 Maternity refers to the period after the birth.
 Protection against maternity discrimination is for 26 weeks after giving birth, and this includes treating a woman unfavourably because she is breastfeeding.